singhdeepak-15/ORDER_CLUSTERING_META_HEURISTIC/README.md

 the detail implementation of the model can be reffered from

 Kuo, R. J., and L. M. Lin.
 "Application of a hybrid of genetic algorithm and particle swarm optimization algorithm for order clustering."
 Decision Support Systems 49.4 (2010): 451-462.

+for nay related query you may contact via email

+singhdeepak.15@gmail.com